NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The sum of all ``FractionDHWLoadServed`` (across all WaterHeatingSystems) must equal to 1.
   .. [#] FractionDHWLoadServed represents only the fraction of the hot water load associated with the hot water **fixtures**.
          Additional hot water load from clothes washers/dishwashers will be automatically assigned to the appropriate water heater(s).
-  .. [#] If HeatingCapacity not provided, defaults to 0.5 kW (1706 Btu/hr) multiplied by the heat pump COP.
+  .. [#] If HeatingCapacity not provided, defaults to 1706 Btu/hr (0.5 kW) multiplied by the heat pump COP.
   .. [#] HPWHOperatingMode choices are "hybrid/auto" or "heat pump only".
   .. [#] The heat pump water heater operating mode can alternatively be defined using :ref:`schedules_detailed`.
   .. [#] UsageBin choices are "very small", "low", "medium", or "high".